Last Updated on by

 The Roomba 980 has a higher rating on the company’s online store, where it gets an average of 4.5 stars out of 5.0 based on close to 2,300 reviews.

-Pricing ranges from $740 to $890 now that iRobot has stopped selling this model on their online store.
+Pricing ranges are different now that iRobot has stopped selling this model on their online store.

 What you would like about the Roomba 980